In the autumn of 2022, Ryan Sylva and I hiked the length of the Grand Canyon.

 To see the journey in photos, check out my instagram highlights Grand Canyon and Grand Canyon II.
 You can also read a detailed account of the trip on Ryan’s website.

 To sum it up, this experience was an adventure in the truest sense of the word: unusual, exciting, and often hazardous.
-Much gratitude is owed to Grand Canyon explorers before us, including Harvey Butchart, George Steck, Tom Martin and Rich Rudow among others, from whom we obtained inspiration and route beta.
+Much gratitude is owed to Grand Canyon explorers before us, including Harvey Butchart, George Steck, Tom Martin and Rich Rudow among others, from whom we obtained inspiration and/or route beta.

 Gear List, Training, Food Planning